BattletechModders/ModTek/INSTALL.md

 ## Linux

-The zip contains the UnityDoorstop script `run.sh` and libraries to run the game with.
+The Modtek zip also contains the UnityDoorstop script `run.sh` and the hooking libraries to run the game with.

 ### Steam on Linux